 The IBM/Forbes report also revealed that 60 percent of organizations exclude this problem—known as shadow IT—from their cybersecurity assessments.
 Unfortunately, the implications of this problem can be quite disastrous, including everything from data loss risks to unaccounted for spending.

 Shadow IT is the use of unauthorized or non-standard information technology solutions in organizations.
 Because software is so easy for anyone to acquire, employees can easily buy and use hardware and SaaS applications without notifying IT or obtaining budget approval.

 1. No oversight into spend

 This is a big headache for finance teams and IT managers alike.
 Without accurate knowledge of IT spending, your finance team can’t brief the executive team with a full picture so they can make important decisions about IT resourcing.
 And as every modern business leader knows, IT touches every part of the business.
 When it’s not in good shape, this can create cascading problems across other departments.

-2. IT redundancies
+2. IT redundancies and security risks

 3. Data silos

 Data needs to be a team sport.
 If your key people don’t have access to the same data about your operations, performance, and service levels then how can you make the right decisions together as a team?
 Data silos are one of the most pernicious outcomes of shadow IT, because they grow over time and can become harder and harder to cut back once they do.

 4. Stranded financial data